 Right click the image of a shovel on a table to obtain a Dwarven Shovel.
 Though primarily for digging gravel to acquire Cobblestone, this shovel can also start and roll a Rampage.
 Due to the shovel's low Attack Damage however, it's easier to start the rampage with a sword and then switch to a shovel to roll it.

-- Gold Panner: When digging gravel, dwarves will also recieve gold.
+- Gold Panner: When digging gravel, dwarves will also receive gold.
 This is usually done with a Dwarven Shovel, however digging it with anything works just as well.

 Right click the image of a pick on a table Mighty Pickaxe.
 The pick is used for mining blocks such as gold ore, stone, or for refining armor blocks.